Ren-B-7/HTTP-Game-handler/README.md

 ## Main Idea
 Make the middle ware as extensible and distinct from the project as possible, such to increase reusability.

+### Further notices
+Files in static gets cached, files in non static gets sent on each request